nodejs/node/doc/api/http.md

 A value of `null` will disable the limit.

-When limit is reach it will set `Connection` header value to `closed`, but will not actually close the connection, subsequent requests sent after the limit is reached will get `503 Service Unavailable` as a response.
+When the limit is reached it will set the `Connection` header value to `close`, but will not actually close the connection, subsequent requests sent after the limit is reached will get `503 Service Unavailable` as a response.